...so often the answer!

 The joints are between the two pelvic (iliac) bones, which join on to the sacrum, forming the two sacroiliac or SI joints.

-Inside the joints is a system of ridges and grooves.
-The sacral side has a concave groove and the iliac side has a convex groove, which limit the movement.
+Inside the joint is a system of ridges and grooves.
+The sacral side has a concave groove and the iliac side has a convex groove, which limits the movement.
 The joints also have a complex system of ligaments, which further strengthen the joints.

 The main function of the sacroiliac joints is to transmit forces between the upper body and the lower limbs.
 They are designed to withstand large stresses.